The Weil descent functor in the category of algebras with free operators: Introduction

-\begin{theoremnumb} Suppose the associated endomorphisms of $(B,f)$ have invertible matrix.
-If $(C,g)$ is a $(B,f)$-algebra, then there exists a unique $\D$-ring structure on the classical Weil descent of $C$, $W(C)$, that makes $W(C)$ an $(A,e)$-algebra and the unit of the classical adjunction into a $\D$-homomorphism. \end{theoremnumb}

-Specialising to the case of endomorphisms, we obtain the following new result on difference Weil descent.

-\begin{theoremnumb} Let $(K,\sigma) \leq (L,\tau)$ be a difference field extension, with $L/K$ a finite field extension and $\sigma$ an automorphism.
-Then, the difference base change functor has a left adjoint, called the difference Weil descent, if and only if $\tau$ is an automorphism. \end{theoremnumb}

 Besides being of independent interest, our work here on the $\D$-Weil descent is partly motivated by a model-theoretic study of a uniform companion for theories of large $\D$-fields, called $\text{UC}_\D$, in the spirit of the uniform companion of Tressl for theories of large differential fields, UC, established in \cite{tressl_uniform_2005}.
-In a follow-up paper we expect to show that algebraic extensions of models of $\text{UC}_\D$ which are large as a field are again models of $\text{UC}_\D$---assuming that $\D$ is a local ring and the associated endomorphism is trivial.
+In a follow-up paper we show that algebraic extensions of models of $\text{UC}_\D$ which are large as a field are again models of $\text{UC}_\D$---assuming that $\D$ is a local ring and the associated endomorphism is trivial.
 We can then conclude that the algebraic closure of such a $\D$-field is a model of the theory $\D$-$\text{CF}_0$ of Moosa-Scanlon \cite{moosa_scanlon_2013}.
 The argument we have in mind to prove these results relies on the existence of a $\D$-Weil descent---the content of this paper.
 In the differential case this argument is done in \cite{leon_sanchez_differentially_2020}.

 The paper is organised as follows: Section~2 gives a brief overview of the classical Weil descent and left adjoints in general.
-It covers the categorical tools we make use of in later sections.
 Section~3 then gives an introduction to $\D$-rings and $\D$-algebras, as well as some algebraic notions about them.
 It also recalls the definition of the $\D$-base change functor.
 Section~4 examines sufficient conditions for the $\D$-Weil descent to exist, and Section~5 contains the proof of our main result.
-Finally, Section~6 contains a partial converse to the main theorem, as well as some results on properties preserved under taking the Weil descent.
+Section~6 contains a partial converse to the main theorem, as well as some results on properties preserved under taking the Weil descent.
 In particular, it will explain how to apply our results in the case of several commuting endomorphisms and derivations.
+Finally, the appendix shows how to explicitly construct the $\D$-Weil descent, mirroring the construction in the classical case.